shaloo/docs.arcana/docs/migration/main_auth_v1.0.4_migration.md

 ## What has Changed?

 There are no usage changes.

-## How to Migrate to v1.0.3?
+## How to Migrate to v1.0.4?

 Simply upgrade the Auth SDK and re-run your Web3 app.

+!!! note "Using older releases?"

+      If you are using an older version than v1.0.3, please refer to the [Migration Guides]({{page.meta.arcana.root_rel_path}}/migration/index.md) and follow the instructions to upgrade to the latest release.

 ## What's New?